- Accelerated Online Master of Public Administration

 - failed and dismissed from the program.

-The dissertation must be approved unanimously by the student’s dissertation supervising committee and by the Dean of Graduate Studies.
+The dissertation must be approved unanimously by the student’s dissertation supervising committee.

 Certificate in URBAN NONPROFIT MANAGEMENT